byawitz/ggh/readme.md

 # Run it with - STRING to get interactive filtered list of your ~/.ssh/config listing
 ggh - stage
 ggh - meta-servers

+# To get non-interactive list of history and config, run
+ggh --config
+ggh --history
 ```

 ### GGH is NOT replacing SSH

-In fact GGH won't work without SSH installed and available in the path of your system.
+In fact GGH won't work if SSH is not installed, or it ain't available in the path of your system.

-GGH meant to be use a light fast wrapper around your SSH commands.
+GGH meant to act as a light fast wrapper around your SSH commands.